arika0093/EFCore.ExprGenerator/README.md

     .ToListAsync();
 ```

-This approach is much more efficient because it retrieves only the needed columns.
-However, it has drawbacks:
+This method has significant performance advantages as it retrieves only the necessary data.
+However, it has the following drawbacks:

-- While you can use anonymous types, you must define DTO classes manually when you need to pass results between methods or return them.
+* While anonymous types can be used, you need to manually define DTO classes if you want to pass them to other functions or use them as return values.
-- If child objects have nullable properties, you end up writing verbose ternary expressions to guard each access.
+* If there are child objects with nullable properties, you need to write verbose code using ternary operators.

-Because nullable operators are not supported inside expression trees, you cannot write `o.Customer?.Name` directly in many selectors.
-The code often becomes:
+Due to the nature of expressions, nullable operators cannot be used within them, so you cannot write something like `o.Customer?.Name`.
+Instead, the code tends to look like this:

 ```csharp
 var orders = await dbContext.Orders